automenta/spimedb/README.md

 	// Tags (array of strings, to the id's of tags from which this intensionally inherits) '<': [ tag1, tag2, ... ],

-	// Description: string or a internationalized string table, ex:
+	// Description: free-form string, or a internationalized string table, ex:
 	'_': { _: "xx" /* optional 2 letter country code indicating the default language involved in this nobject, which may be blank to represent complete internationalization */,
 		  en: "english label",
 		  es: "etiqueta en español",